 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Sword Fern – Polystichum Munitum

-The sword fern is very attractive and adds vibrant color to any area of the yard.
+The sword fern is lovely and adds vibrant color to any area of the yard.
 The fern thrives best in a partial to full shade environment and prefers to be in rich, fertile soil.
 It acclimates quickly in zones 3 through 8 and makes the perfect ground cover.
 The sword fern is considered a perennial and is easy to propagate if it is split in the spring.
-Even in the winter months, this fern is very attractive.
-It is considered to be extremely frost tolerant.
+Even in the winter months, this fern is beautiful.
+It is supposed to be extremely frost tolerant.

 The fronds of the sword fern can easily be dried and used for crafts.
 They can be used in candle making or the patterns on the fronds can be used as stamps.
 There are several herbal applications for the fronds of this plant as well.